Trump seeks border wall, crackdown on unaccompanied minors for 'Dreamer' deal

 WASHINGTON: U.S. President Donald Trump, who pledged to work with Democrats to protect "Dreamers": young people brought illegally to the United States as children: called on Sunday for money to fund a border wall and thousands more immigration officers to be part of any deal.

-Trump's list of immigration "principles," laid out in a document seen by Reuters, is likely to be a non-starter for Democrats, who are seeking a legislative fix for the Deferred Action for Childhood Arrivals (DACA) programme that Trump ended last month.
+Trump's list of immigration "principles," laid out in a document seen by Reuters, was a non-starter for Democrats, who are seeking a legislative fix for the Deferred Action for Childhood Arrivals (DACA) programme that Trump ended last month.

 The proposal includes a crackdown on unaccompanied minors who enter the United States, many of them from Central America.
 The plan was delivered to leaders in Congress on Sunday evening.